If you don’t know already breathing exercises are a great way to relax the mind and the body and even help to reduce feelings of stress and anxiety.

 Recognise, where the breathe is going.

 If you’re breathing with your chest you will notice the rise and fall of the chest and shoulders.
-If your breathing into your chest you wont be using the whole of your breathing capacity.
+If you’re breathing into your chest you wont be using the whole of your breathing capacity.
 You’ll quickly be able to tell as chest breathing is very shallow and short.
 To help direct the breath gently place your hand on your diaphragm and feel your diaphragm move to accommodate the breathe.
 Take a slow controlled breath in through the nose.
 Follow the breath down, feel your hand move as your diaphragm expands in order to accommodate the breath.
 Don’t force out the breath just allow it to release out through the mouth fully.

 Take another abdominal breathe in the same way as before.

 Allow your mind to become completely consumed in your breathing.
 Notice any feelings or sensations as air is inhaled in through the nostrils to the nasal cavity.
-Recognise, the temperature and movement of the air as it enters in.
+Recognise, the temperature and movement as the air as it enters in.
 Feeling the air go into your lungs.
 Without force allow the out breathe to release from your mouth.
 Notice any feeling and sensation of the breath as it leaves your body via your mouth.
 Do this with an open mind be in discovery mode.
 Don’t try and fix anything.
 If your diaphragm feels a little tight just accept it & continue to to do this exercise for a few minutes.
 You will feel so relaxed.
 This type of breathing will become more and more comfortable & you’ll eventually with a little practice find this feels natural and easy.
 After all this is how we’re meant to breathe.
 You’ll be amazed how much you’ll benefit from regular deep calm breathes.